 FWG Votes Does the proposed renovation/facilities improvement project support the applicant's proposed SRL core research and educational activities?
 Yes: The applicant will re-purpose existing underutilized spaces to achieve a functional SRL.
-The 4 applicant provided sufficient plans.
-No: The project includes converting underutilized dry laboratory space in an existing building into 0 the SRL.
-The facility has a good location with easy access.
+The 4 No : applicant provided sufficient plans.
+NO: 0 The project includes converting underutilized dry laboratory space in an existing building into the SRL.
+0 The facility has a good location with easy access.
 While clearly expensive for the size, the overall project seems highly coordinated and well- conceived.
 The dollars being spent are very focused on small areas (mostly Mechanical, Electrical, and Plumbing (MEP)-based), and thus have an outsized look on the totality of the project.
 FWG Votes Are the SRL renovations/facility improvements feasible as proposed?
 Yes: Assets include the use of existing teaching space and improvements to under-utilized dry 4 space.
 No: The SRL team has secured the use of space for the planned classroom/teaching laboratory- 0 based educational activities.
 No funds are requested for renovation, as these activities will be accommodated in existing space within the Graduate School of Biological Sciences located at the institution.
-Educational activities will comprise recture-based instruction in a modern Av-equipped classion as well as hands-on, laboratory-based activities on the fundamentals Vice The facility score facility is achieve in the proposed SPI project EW/C Vietes Tes.
-The facility seems leasible to achieve in the proposed SRL project.
-FWG Voles configuration in support of the proposed SRL activities?
+Educational activities will comprise lecture-based instruction in a modern AV-equipped classroom as well as hands-on, laboratory-based activities on the fundamentals of cell manufacturing.
+Yes.
+The facility seems feasible to achieve in the proposed SRL project.
+FWG Votes Does the proposed SRL facility include the appropriate research equipment and laboratory configuration in support of the proposed SRL activities?
 Yes: Proposal is adding capability to a well-established campus and working facility.
 4 The site that has been identified for the Stem Cell-based Disease Modeling Shared Resource No: Laboratory is currently under-utilized and there are no significant barriers to making the 0 space readily available to start construction as outlined in the Renovation/Facility Improvements Project Schedule.
-It is close to main entrance to facilitate access to internal and external user community Yes, it appears that the equipment and configuration of space is conducive to the project.
+It is close to main entrance to facilitate access to internal and external user community.
+Yes, it appears that the equipment and configuration of space is conducive to the project.
 There should be some clarification of the code/occupancy and security of placing the cylinders in the corridor.
 The 2'-8" clear between Biosafety Cabinets and casework appears very tight.
 FWG Votes Are the renovation/facility improvement costs appropriate?
 Yes: • The cost per square foot is >\$2,000, which is high, but appear reasonable as the applicant is 4 doing an MEP rework and will be placing lots of equipment into a small space.
 Biohazard No: cabinets alone can be \$50K each.
 0 Overall, yes, though the costs seem disproportionately high, including the demolition and MEP costs.
-The cost per square foot of >\$2000/sf was surprising, even for the small space.
+The cost per square foot of &gt;\$2000/sf was surprising, even for the small space.
 FWG Votes Does the applicant ensure diversity, equity and inclusion goals for design and construction?
-Yes: • Yes.
+Yes: Yes.
 The DEI narrative seems comprehensive and strategic in achieving DEI goals.
-4 • The institution has a Supplier Diversity policy that reinforces equal opportunity.
+7 es: Yes.
+The DEI narrative seems comprehensive and strategic in achieving DEI goals.
+The institution has a Supplier Diversity policy that reinforces equal opportunity.
 They invite No: requests for proposals from suppliers that support small and diverse vendors in their local 0 and regional communities.
+U and regional continues.